Raphismia

 Raphismia is a genus of dragonfly in the family Libellulidae, found across Southeast Asia to Australia.

 One species, Raphismia bispina is a small dragonfly found in mangrove swamps.

+Etymology

+The genus name Raphismia is derived from the Greek ῥαφίς (rhaphis, "needle"), referring to the two small spines on the lower thorax of the male.

 Species

 The genus Raphismia includes two species: